yoctoproject/poky/documentation/profile-manual/usage.rst

                gaku  1312 [000] 34237.202388: do_fork: (c1028460)

-And using ``perf report`` on the same file, we can see the callgraphs from starting a few programs during those 30 seconds:
+And using ``perf report`` on the same file, we can see the call graphs from starting a few programs during those 30 seconds:

 .. image:: figures/perf-probe-do_fork-profile.png
    :align: center